bitovi/academy/src/react-vite/03-intro-to-jsx/intro-to-jsx.md

-@page learn-react-vite/intro-to-jsx Introduction to JSX
+@page learn-react/intro-to-jsx Introduction to JSX
-@parent learn-react-vite 3
+@parent learn-react 3
 @outline 3

 @description Learn how to use JSX to define your UI in React.